 Segments are groups of customers that meet certain criteria.
 For example, customers that have purchased a particular product, live in a specific city or have purchased at least a certain number of times.

 Segments are dynamic.
-This means as soon as a customer meets the segment criteria, they automatically get added to that segment.
+This means that as soon as a customer meets the segment criteria, they automatically get added to that segment.
 If something changes and they no longer meet the criteria, they automatically get removed.